opengate

 Azure holds a practical advantage in enterprise support for Central Asian clients.
 Microsoft maintains a Kazakhstan office with Russian-speaking staff who understand local business context.
 This creates escalation paths and relationship-based support that AWS currently cannot match in the region.
 AWS Enterprise Support is technically excellent but primarily English-language, and the nearest TAM (Technical Account Manager) presence is typically in the Middle East or India.
 For enterprise clients who need support in Russian during Almaty business hours, this gap is meaningful.

-Local Partner Ecosystem
+Local Partner Ecosystem and Talent

 Service Breadth